 …And so, on the fourth Thursday in November, American families sit down at a large table brimming with tasty dishes, and for the only time during the year eat better than the French do…1

-Living overseas for 30 years, without extended family around, our Thanksgiving holidays have been celebrated rather differently.
-In early Taiwan years, there was an annual pig roast in Maddy and Cabby’s backyard, linen covered tables lit in candlelight, adults drinking wine and trading stories while children ran rampant until late at night.
+Living overseas for 30 years, without extended family around, our Thanksgiving holidays have been celebrated sometimes untraditionally.
+During Taiwan years, there was an annual pig roast in Maddy and Cabby’s backyard, linen covered tables lit in candlelight, adults drinking wine and trading stories while children ran rampant until late at night.

 Another year, we shared Thanksgiving with Chinese friends who delighted in the array of traditional-American-food-in-excess more than we did.

 The year we became empty nesters, I said to my husband, “No more beige, brown and white food for Thanksgiving.
 Let’s check into a hotel and eat what we want.”
 So we did.
-Spicy Thai is what I remember.
+Spicy Thai is what I remember because we still lived in Asia.

 After moving to Europe, with both children permanently in the U.S., we continued to lay low during this holiday-that-was-never-a-holiday in the country where we were living.

 A couple of Novembers ago, we were invited to our friends’ Sally and John’s Paris apartment for Thanksgiving.
 It was an intimate group of eight, but international with one Spanish husband and one Italian boyfriend mixed among the Americans.
 We brought champagne, red wine, and something green to offset the neutrals of what would undoubtedly be served.
-Thanksgiving food color is traditional.
+Thanksgiving food, in brown and white, is traditional.

 twice baked potatoes